CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 weight: 850
 toc: 4
 ---

+## View Validation Summary

+The validation summary lets you view the overall health of your network at a glance, giving you a high-level understanding of how well your network is operating.
+To view the summary, select **Add card** and then **Validation summary**.

+The summary displays:

+- When NetQ last performed each validation
+- The results of the validation (passed, failed, not run)

+{{<figure src="/images/netq/val-summary-updated-415.png" width="750">}}

+Select **View details** in the bottom-right corner to view a more detailed summary, with a list of the individual tests comprising a single validation and whether those tests passed or failed across all nodes that were included in the validation.

+{{<figure src="/images/netq/val-summary-full-415.png" width="1000">}}

+From this view, you can select **View details** on a specific validation to view a time series of all the validations that NetQ ran for that particular protocol or service.
+The following dashboard displays the results from BGP validations from the past 24 hours.

+ - Use the dropdown menus in the side navigation to limit or expand the time range of the data displayed (limited to 600 results).
+ - Use the filters to display all validation results, or only on-demand or scheduled validations.
+ - Select **Re-run** to run a new, on-demand validation.

+{{<figure src="/images/netq/bgp-validation-415.png" width="1000">}}

+## Create and Run Validations

-In addition to the hourly validation checks that run by default, NetQ lets you validate the operation of the protocols and services running in your network either on-demand or according to a schedule.
+In addition to the hourly validation checks that run by default, NetQ lets you validate the protocols and services running in your network either on-demand or according to a schedule.
 Both types can be customized to include or exclude particular tests or devices.

-**On-demand validations** allow you to validate the operation of one or more network protocols and services right now.
+- **On-demand validations** allow you to validate the operation of one or more network protocols and services right now.

-**Scheduled validations** allow you to run validations according to a schedule.
+- **Scheduled validations** allow you to run validations according to a schedule.
 You can create and schedule up to 15 custom validation checks.
 The hourly, default validation checks do not count towards this limit.

 {{<notice tip>}}
 Before you run an on-demand validation for a particular protocol or service, check whether a scheduled validation is running or about to run.
 If both validations run concurrently, NetQ will take longer to validate your network and display results.